-Tips for Determining Proper Pressure to Assure Clean Cuts
+Tips for Determining Proper Pressure

 The way the blade is inserted in the blade holder, various types of papers, and differences in humidity and blade length can all affect the pressure required for a good cut.
-Although the pressure setting is usually between 80 and 165, it can go as high as 245.
+Although the pressure setting is usually between 100 and 350 gms, it can go as high as 495.
 Use these tips to determine the pressure needed for successful cutting.

-- You must test for proper pressure each time you replace the blade. - Pressure is too high if the blade deeply scores the mat or if the paper bunches up and tears. - Pressure is too low if the paper does not cut completely. - If you are cutting 65 lb. paper and require pressure under 120 for a good cut, it is possible that the blade is out too far.
+- You must test for proper pressure each time you replace the blade. - Pressure is too high if the blade deeply scores the mat or if the paper bunches up and tears. - Pressure is too low if the paper does not cut completely. - If you are cutting 65 lb. paper and require pressure under 135 for a good cut, it is possible that the blade is out too far.
 Reinsert the blade so that it is barely visible and can barely be felt, and then increase the pressure. - Once you determine a good pressure for 65 lb. (light cardstock) paper, use that pressure as a baseline for other types of papers.
-For example, if a pressure of 140 works well for 65 lb. (light cardstock) try 90-100 for text-weight paper and 185-200 for heavy-weight paper.
-Refer to the list of pressures to use with each machine that is included in your paper pack, or call and request a copy.
-If the start and stop points do not meet, try changing the knife offset to 12 or 13. - You will develop a "feel" for the right pressure with experience.
+For example, if a pressure of 165 works well for 65 lb. (light cardstock) try 90-110 for text-weight paper and 185-225 for heavy-weight paper. - You will develop a "feel" for the right pressure with experience.
 Don't be afraid to experiment to see what works best.